mhussar/AWS_CMS/README.md

 # AWS_CMS
-C# Scripts for automating a custom CMS/CDS using AWS and Unity Addressables
+C# Scripts and Resources for automating a custom CMS/CDS using AWS and Unity Addressables